-The following Auth0 features can use custom domains.
-See Configure Custom Domains for Specific Features for details.
+The following Auth0 authentication features support the use of custom domains.

 |Universal Login||For a seamless and secure user experience|